nirajanDevHub108/Github-Action/README.md

 # *Environments*
 -allow us to create multiple env with diffrent rules for multiple deployments
 - env variablrs are available in the vars context,while secrets are available in the secrets contexts.

+# *Custom Actions*
+- write and reuse any custom logic
+-cutsom logic allow us to write and encapsulate and reuse pieces of customlogic in any programming language .
+- 3 types composite,javascript,Docker actions